Data-Semi/DataStructure-Project2-Show-Me-the-Data-Structures/explanation_2.md

 ## Space complexity

 `find_files(suffix, path)`: It saves all the file path strings we insert in `answer` list which has a Space Complexity of O(n).
 It is also internally having fixed number of variables, and the sizes of the variables are independent of the size of the `answer` list, hence it is constant in nature.
-Therefore, this method has a Space Complexity of O(n).
+The space complexity depends on how many files with our desired extension we encounter in our route.
+In the worst case scenario all directories have files with the given extension.
+If one of these directories has n of such files, again we can say that in the worst case scenario the space complexity is O(mxn) where m is the number of directories.